 Now it’s time to look at the runtime methods.
 PreExecute is the usual place to start for most components, but it is done slightly differently here.
 Normally you would enumerate the output columns and enter them into a struct, so you could easily retrieve them later.
 For illustration purposes, you’re not going to do that here (but you do this in the Destination adapter, so you could port what you do there into this adapter as well).
 The only method you are interested in with this adapter is PrimeOutput.
 Here is the method in full:

 On the face of it, this method looks really easy, but as you can see, all the work is being done by the helper method called ParseTheFileAndAddToBuffer.
-To that procedure you need to pass the filename you retrieved in AcquireConnections, and the buffer is buffers because there is only one buffer and the collection is zero-based.
-You’ll look at the ParseTheFileAndAddToBuffer method in a moment, but the last thing you do in this method is call SetEndOfRowset on the buffer.
+To that procedure, you need to pass the filename you retrieved in AcquireConnections, and the buffer is buffered because there is only one buffer and the collection is zero-based.
+You’ll look at the ParseTheFileAndAddToBuffer method in a moment, but the last thing you do in this method is called SetEndOfRowset on the buffer.
 This basically tells the downstream component that there are no more rows to be retrieved from the adapter.